 There are many hiking trails both for day hikes and back packing trips near Dahlonega in the Chattahoochee National Forest Trails of Lumpkin County.
 Download the "Hiking Trails in the Dahlonega Area" guide to learn about 22 trails in the North Georgia Mountains within 32 miles of Dahlonega.
+Local businesses offer visitors the opportunity to experience mountain tours with your own experienced personal ranger.

 The Appalachian Trail begins in Georgia at Springer Mountain and leaves the Peach State 79 miles later at Bly Gap.
 The rugged, often rocky terrain reaches a height of more than 4400 feet and never dips below 2500 feet.
 The high point of the trail is at Blood Mountain (4,461 ft.) while the low point is Dicks Creek Gap (2,675 ft.)